-Activity/Aspect Impact Management Actions/Measures Responsible Person Priority Timeframe A toll-free number will be provided on construction trucks, allowing drivers to report bad driving. - Vehicles will be regularly serviced to reduce exhaust emissions.
-Road Management Ensure that the roads are left in the same or better condition, post-construction.
-ContractorOperator Construction Proponent shall ensure that the condition of the roads impacted by construction of the development is left in a similar or better state once the construction phase is complete.
-The contractor and Proponent to ensure that the contractor provides the necessary driver training to key personnel to minimise the potential of incidents on the public road network.
-Turning lanes should be provided when trucks coming to the Logistics Hub must turn off public roads.
+Activity/Aspect Impact Management Actions/Measures Responsible Person Priority Timeframe Dust suppression of gravel roads during the construction phase, as required.
+Vehicle Management Ensure all vehicles are roadworthy, well maintained, visible, adequately marked, and operated by an appropriately licenced operator.
+Site ManagerConstruction Construction Trucks will be fitted with tracking devices to maintain speed limits and improve safety by monitoring driver behaviour. • EO A toll-free number will be provided on construction trucks, allowing drivers to report bad driving.
+Road Management Proponent shall ensure that the condition of the roads impacted by construction of the development is left in a similar or better state once the construction phase is complete.
+ContractorOperator Construction The Proponent to ensure that the Contractor provides the necessary driver training to key personnel to minimise the potential of incidents on the public road network.
 Permits A permit must be obtained from the relevant authority for any abnormal loads transported.
 The site is zoned for industrial use, and only trucks coming to the Logistics Hub will access the site.
 Site ManagerContractorEO ConstructionOperationDecommissioning Social A complaints register should be available to any stakeholder who might want to complain about vehicles and trucks during construction, operation or decommissioning phase.
 Site ManagerContractorEO ConstructionOperationDecommissioning